ARM-software/armnn/python/pyarmnn/README.md

 In our case, PyArmNN depends on Arm NN installation.
 Thus, binary distr will be linked with the local build machine libraries and runtime.

-There are 2 ways to build the python packages.
-Either directly using the python scripts or using CMake.
+The recommended way to build the python packages is by CMake.

 ### CMake build

 The recommended aproach is to build PyArmNN together with Arm NN by adding the following options to your CMake command:
 ```
 -DBUILD_PYTHON_SRC=1
--DBUILD_PYTHON_WHL=1
 ```
-This will build either the source package or the wheel or both.
+This will build the source package.
 Current project headers and build libraries will be used, so there is no need to provide them.

 SWIG is required to generate the wrappers.
 If CMake did not find the executable during the configure step or it has found an older version, you may provide it manually:
 ```